 Anatomy of a Scandal – Sarah Vaughan

 A tense thriller, with a few twists to keep you on your toes.
 I liked this book a lot; I couldn’t get enough of it initially, excited to read the next chapter.
-However I thought that although the ending was good there could have been fewer chapters towards the end.
+However, I thought that although the ending was good there could have been fewer chapters towards the end.
 The final few chapters were important to the story but I felt they lost the excitement and intensity of the courtroom chapters.

 Nadiya’s British Food Adventure – Nadiya Hussain

 I loved Nadiya on the Bake Off, willing her to win and watching her grow every week.
 I have watched the programmes she has made, enjoying her ease and warm personality.
 The book is no different; her lovely personality shines through in the introduction.
-Reading about her childhood and understanding her take on what makes Britain, Britain was a lovely way to start the book.
+Reading about her childhood and understanding her to take on what makes Britain, Britain was a lovely way to start the book.

 It is well presented with excellent photography and style.
 The recipes I have seen look easy to follow and are inventive takes on the classics.
 I will be purchasing this book.